japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-StreamingQuery.md

 == [[StreamingQuery]] StreamingQuery Contract

-`StreamingQuery` is the <<contract, contract>> of streaming queries that are executed continuously and concurrently (i.e. on a <<spark-sql-streaming-StreamExecution.adoc#queryExecutionThread, separate thread>>).
+`StreamingQuery` is the <<contract, contract>> of streaming queries that are executed continuously and concurrently (i.e. on a <<spark-sql-streaming-StreamExecution.md#queryExecutionThread, separate thread>>).

 NOTE: `StreamingQuery` is called *continuous query* or *streaming query*.

-NOTE: `StreamingQuery` is a Scala trait with the only implementation being <<spark-sql-streaming-StreamExecution.adoc#, StreamExecution>> (and less importanly <<spark-sql-streaming-StreamingQueryWrapper.adoc#, StreamingQueryWrapper>> for serializing a non-serializable `StreamExecution`).
+NOTE: `StreamingQuery` is a Scala trait with the only implementation being <<spark-sql-streaming-StreamExecution.md#, StreamExecution>> (and less importanly <<spark-sql-streaming-StreamingQueryWrapper.md#, StreamingQueryWrapper>> for serializing a non-serializable `StreamExecution`).

 [[contract]]
 .StreamingQuery Contract